Finsbury Park terror attack: Victim remembered on fifth anniversary

 Although the number of Islamophobic hate crimes recorded by the Metropolitan Police have fallen over the last five years, the group Tell MAMA, who monitor such incidents, say many are not reported.
 They say their own figures show a rise of 45% since 2017.
 Many London mosques have tightened their security.

 Ruzina Akhtar says the anniversary of the attack is always a difficult day, but the family are determined to focus on the good memories.

 She tells me they still have "granddad's chair", and the children argue over who gets to sit in it.
-"I don't know anyone like him who's 24-7 happy", she told me.
-"He never had a bad word to say about anyone."

 While remembering the attack's victims, Mr Kozbar said: "We as Muslims are still feeling the effects of this attack and we won't feel safe until Islamophobia is taken seriously by the authorities and the police."